 - 20 individual counselling sessions in a calendar year.
 Your referring doctor will assess your progress after the first six sessions

 - 20 group therapy sessions in a calendar year

-To get a Medicare or ATAPS referral you will need to make an appointment with your GP to complete a Mental Health Care Plan.
-It is important to tell the doctor’s receptionist that you are requesting a referral to a psychologist as the GP needs approximately 30 minutes to discuss the plan with you and fill in the required paperwork.
+- Mental Health Care Plan: To get a Medicare or PMHC referral you will need to make an appointment with your GP to complete a Mental Health Care Plan.
+The GP needs approximately 30 minutes to discuss the plan with you and fill in the required paperwork.

-You must obtain your GP referral prior to your first appointment in order to receive Medicare rebates.
+- Referral Letter: You must obtain a GP referral letter prior to your first appointment in order to receive Medicare rebates.

 TELEHEALTH & ONLINE PSYCHOLOGY

-Telehealth & Online Psychology Therapy services for you, your partner and/or family can provide an effective and safe way of accessing counselling services from the comforts of your own home.
+Telehealth & Online Psychology Therapy services can provide an effective and safe way of accessing counselling services from the comforts of your own home.